 Luka Doncic’s Mom Mirjam Poterbin

 At 13, Luka moved to Madrid, Spain to play for the Real Madrid basketball club.
 He was barely a teenager in a new place where he didn’t know anyone and didn’t speak the language yet.
 Luka’s mom was rightfully apprehensive about the move to a foreign country.
 She tried to persuade Luka to stay and wait to make the move, but he insisted on going.
 The first flight back to Slovenia without her son was agonizing.
 Flight attendants comforted her because she wept so violently.
-Nevertheless, Luka had her unconditional support.
-Doncic’s mother eventually made the move to Spain in 2016.
+Nevertheless, he had her unconditional support.
+Luka Doncic’s mother eventually made the move to Spain in 2016.

 This article was originally published February 7, 2020.